 The UK's most affordable and flexible Digital Betacam (DigiBeta), Betacam SX, MPEG IMX Betacam transfers.

-A personal service by an engineer with 20 years of video experience.
-Transfers to video files, DigiBeta or DVD.
+A personal service by an engineer with 30 years of video experience.
+Transfers to USB stick, hard disk or DVD.

-Costs from £20 per tape, extra copies £3.50 or less.
+Costs from £20 per tape.
 Discounts for quantity.
 Lowest prices in the UK but the highest quality.

 Used in television studios throughout the world, Digital Betacam is a very popular professional video format.
 There are two tapes sizes, the smaller ones are very similar to domestic Beta (Betamax) tapes to look at.
 My equipment will handle both the smaller and larger sized cassettes and also can play Betacam SX and MPEG IMX tapes.
 Video99 also handles all analogue Betacam tapes.